miloscomplex/pair-programming-challenge-tea-shoppe/README.md

 ## Getting Started

-Clone the repository and `cd` into it followed by `bundle install`.
-There is no seed data but you can feel free to go ahead and build users for yourself and your partner.
+**Fork and clone** the repository and `cd` into it.
+Run `bundle install`.
+There is no seed data since you'll be creating it through the create action.

+There is already a home page with a route for that page.
+Additionally there's a navbar.
+Once your routes are set up, feel free to change the anchor tags to `link_to` helpers.

 ## Models